 The Other World in the midst of this world is a metaphor for experiences of transparency which happen in our daily lives: awe experiences of fascination and dread.
 It may come as a tingle, a shudder, a strange silence, horror or wonder.
 When awe impacts us, there is an accompanying state of being.
 And states of being are often expressed best through poetry, song,and metaphor.

-mythology.
 For myth to be effective it needs to anchor time, space and relations in an integrated way that intensifies people’s understanding of their lives as significant.
-Today for many people there is a disconnect between two-realm mythologies and their life experiences.
+Today for many people there is a disconnect between two-story mythologies and their life experiences.
 The photo of the earthrise is a symbol of this new mythology coming into being.

 The Other World Charts